 Section 2.
-Management recognizes the right of the Union to designate union representatives.
-It is understood that the Union, in appointing such Union representatives, does so for the express purpose of improving relationships by helping to settle problems at the lowest possible organizational level.
-The Union will provide the Employer with electronic lists of all designated Union representatives within 30 days of the effective date of this Agreement.
-The Union will provide an updated list when there is a change to a designated Union representative within two (2) calendar days.
-Only those employees identified on the list provided by the Union will be authorized to use union time.
+Management recognizes the right of the Union to designate Union representatives.
+It is understood that the Union, in appointing such Union representatives, does so for the express purpose of improving Employee-Supervisor relationships by helping to settle real or imaginary problems at the lowest possible organizational level.
+The Union is entitled to designate a maximum of five (5) Union representatives.
+The Union agrees that it is in the best interest of all parties that one Union representative will be appointed from each of the following areas whenever possible to minimize the impact on students; administration, residential living, social living, vocation and education.

 Section 3.
 Management and the Union recognize that work supervisors are the key persons for Management and union representatives are key persons for the Union.
-It is agreed that work supervisors and union representative(s) will strive in good faith to:
+It is agreed that work supervisors and Union representative(s) will strive in good faith to: